 Changwoo Ahn’s research centers on wetland ecosystem ecology, system ecology, and ecological engineering.
 Ahn’s dissertation work focused on designing and constructing wetlands to improve water quality by reuse of combustion by-products (i.e., wastes for landfills) from power plants in the Midwest, incorporating system ecological approaches.
 Ahn studied biogeochemical and ecological processes in a human-created wetland complex at the Olentangy River Wetland Research Park (ORWRP), now designated as the 24th Ramsar (i.e., a wetland of international importance) site in the United States.
 Ahn served as a consultant and participant in the making of the television documentary titled “Restore wetlands as a resource for the future” by Korea Broadcasting System (KBS ) for the RAMSAR International Conference in 2008.

-Ahn’s work also includes planning, designing, and analyzing different scenario (simulation)-based restoration options for the Illinois large river-floodplain ecosystem targeting the Emiquon site, the largest floodplain re-connection project on the Upper Mississippi River, working with The Nature Conservancy, National Science Foundation, Corps of Engineers, USGS, farmers, landowners, and other stakeholders.
+Ahn’s work includes planning, designing, and analyzing different scenario (simulation)-based restoration alternatives for the Illinois large river-floodplain ecosystem targeting the Emiquon site, the largest floodplain re-connection project on the Upper Mississippi River, working with The Nature Conservancy, National Science Foundation, Corps of Engineers, USGS, farmers, landowners, and other stakeholders.

-Ahn is currently a Professor in Environmental Science and Policy, and an affiliated faculty member in Civil, Environmental & Infrastructure Engineering, Biology, Molecular Ecology and Evolution, and Food Studies.
-Ahn serves for a faculty search committee for School of Art as well.
-Ahn served as a University Life Faculty Fellow (2013-2018) and became a Faculty Research Fellow appointed by Center for Real Estate Entrepreneurship (School of Business).
-Ahn teaches Wetland Ecology and Management, Ecosystem Modeling and Analysis, Ecological Sustainability, Ecological Engineering and Ecosystem Restoration, and Urban Ecosystems and Processes at GMU.
-Ecological Sustainability and Urban Ecosystems and Processes are R&S (Research and Scholarship) intensive courses for undergraduates sponsored by Students as Scholars program at GMU.
-Ahn was a recipient of both Mentoring Excellence Award in 2016 and Teacher with Distinction in 2017.
-Ahn is dedicated to developing and innovating methods of teaching that will incorporate strong research experiences into undergraduate science education.
+Ahn is currently a Professor in Environmental Science and Policy, and an affiliated faculty member in a number of departments in different times, including Civil, Environmental & Infrastructure Engineering, Biology, Molecular Ecology and Evolution, Food Studies, Global Affairs, and the School of Art.
+Ahn has served as a University Life Faculty Fellow for several years and was a Faculty Research Fellow appointed by the Center for Real Estate Entrepreneurship (School of Business, 2017-2018).
+Ahn is currently a Head of the Climate Change and Society concentration, Environmental & Sustainability Studies BA program.
+Ahn also served as a Graduate Program Director for ESP (2020-2022).
+Ahn teaches Wetland Ecology and Management, Ecosystem Modeling and Analysis, Ecological Sustainability (Mason Core Capstone), Ecological Engineering and ecosystem Restoration, Urban Ecosystems and Processes, and Nature and Culture in Global Wetlands (Mason Core Global Understanding) along with summer GEO (Global Education Office) programs at GMU.
+Ecological Sustainability (Mason Core for Capstone) and Urban Ecosystems and Processes are R&S (Research and Scholarship) intensive courses for undergraduates sponsored by the Students as Scholars (OSCAR) program.
+Ahn is an affiliated faculty with Institute for a Sustainable Earth.
+Ahn was a recipient of both the Mentoring Excellence Award (in both 2016 and 2023) and Teacher with Distinction in 2017.
+Ahn is dedicated to developing and innovating methods of interdisciplinary teaching that will incorporate strong research experiences into undergraduate education.